 Why Is Bill Gates Buying Up So Much Farmland?

-All this leaves many people wondering, why would a tech billionaire like Bill Gates be buying up something as seemingly low-tech as farmland?
+Thus, many people wonder why would a tech billionaire like Bill Gates be buying up something as seemingly low-tech as farmland?
 As it happens, farmland has many qualities that make it a good option for investors looking to branch out from traditional publicly traded investments.

 Let’s look at five investing benefits of farmland.